atarumix/amagumocheck/README.md

 ![sample](./images/image1.png)

-If you want to fix a default location, append the location name to the end of the URL and it will be used as the default value.
+If you want to fix a default location, append the location name to the end of the URL for 'slash commands'.
 Just like `https://amagumocheck.atarumix.now.sh/hiroshima`.